 The symbol always faces the viewer directly, regardless of view angle.

 With signpost rotation

 The symbol always faces toward the viewer as though spinning on a vertical signpost.
 Viewed from above, the symbol does not face you; you see the top of the symbol.

 If your scene is set to cast shadows, the shadows only appear on symbols that exist in fixed, real-world space.
 That is, if they are billboarded or they are not in real-world units, they do not cast a shadow.

 Set the Rotation order to define the order in which rotation is applied to markers in a point symbol in 3D.
-Choose between XYZ, ZXY, or YXZ, where X is the tilt, Y is the roll, and Z is the heading of the symbol.
+Choose between XYZ, ZXY, and YXZ, where X is the tilt, Y is the roll, and Z is the heading of the symbol.
 Typically, the YXZ option is used, which applies roll first, then tilt, and finally heading to a point symbol.
-This option works best with properly-authored 3D model marker symbol layers where the forward direction for a symbol is north-facing, with the z-axis as the up direction.
-You can reorient imported 3D models that have not be authored this way if necessary.
+This option works best with properly authored 3D model marker symbol layers where the forward direction for a symbol is north facing, with the z-axis as the up direction.
+You can reorient imported 3D models that have not been authored this way if necessary.